johnsonjo4531/contours/README.md

 Contours also supplies these utilities: `contours.textNode()` which is just a simple wrapper around `document.createTextNode()` and `contours.escapeHTML()` which is just a simple escaping function for HTML entities.

-Say we have the following user text. and we wanted to insert it into an attribute safely.
+Say we have the following user text, and we wanted to insert it into an attribute safely.
 The text could be anything, but this user is particularly crafty.
 ```
 var maliciousUsersText = '"> <script>alert("something malicious")</script>';
 ```